anovacap/oscail/README.md

 ---
 * A BluetoothLE/Wifi kit that upgrades doors to be opened with the app.
-* Ability doors (Handicaped doors) are the intended doors to be upgraded with the kit.
+* Ability doors (Handicapped doors) are the intended doors to be upgraded with the kit.
 ---
 ## Requirements For APP
 1. App inventor account - Goto http://appinventor.mit.edu/explore/ to create.